gv1shnu/GramDrop/README.md

 ## Acknowledgments

 This project utilizes the [instabot](https://pypi.org/project/instabot/) library, which provides the Instagram upload functionality.
-We extend our gratitude to the instabot community for their contribution.
+I extend my gratitude to the instabot community for their contribution.

 Happy uploading!

 **Note**: It is recommended to use GramDrop responsibly and in compliance with Instagram's terms of service.
-The project developers are not responsible for any misuse or violations.

 ## License